DanielMakesGames/Islands-of-RPS/README.txt

 https://testflight.apple.com/join/K4Ze8Kio - please make sure you are on Skies of Roshambo v0.5.1 which will be live in about 24-48 hours.

 Android Test Link:
+https://i.diawi.com/bqRPkd - Diawi link to a debug build of the game.

 Camera Controls:
 -Tap and swipe to rotate